• Skip to primary navigation

 It’s one of my favorite ages as a librarian because this is when I begin to see really big leaps in my students – both in reading prowess and maturity.
 That means I can give these students some of my favorite tween novels because they are finally ready!

 There is something so incredibly special about books for 4th graders.
 These stories contain plots that are complex, thought-provoking, suspenseful, and fun.
 They offer such great entryways for discussion!
-Kids are truly able to analyze how they may relate to the characters and talk about how they may have behaved in similar situations.
+Kids can truly analyze how they may relate to the characters and talk about how they may have behaved in similar situations.

 As Rudine Sims Bishop famously stated, books should serve as “windows and mirrors.”